-Mike Cheng-Yu Lee is one of a new generation of pianists who is at home performing on pianos that span the early 18th to the late 20th centuries.
-Awarded Second Prize and Audience Prize at the 2011 Westfield International Fortepiano Competition by a jury that included Robert Levin and the late Christopher Hogwood, his performances have garnered attention for the fresh perspectives they bring to familiar repertoire.
+Mike Cheng-Yu Lee is one of a new generation of pianists performing on period pianos that span the early-18th to the 20th centuries.
+His performances have garnered attention for the fresh perspectives they bring to familiar repertoire.
 For his debut recital in Australia he received a rare five-star review in Limelight Magazine: “Try as one might, it was hard to avoid cliché responses like ‘stunning’, even ‘electrifying’.
 I don’t think I have heard a Mozart recital quite like this.
 I heard things in Mozart’s music I had never thought possible and certainly had never encountered before.”

-In more recent years, Mike has assumed curatorship of important instrument collections.
-In 2017-19 he was director of the Australian National University Keyboard Institute, overseeing the maintenance, curricular application, and outreach efforts of the southern hemisphere's largest collections of historical pianos.
-Currently he is Artist/Scholar-in-Residence at the Cornell Center for Historical Keyboards where he divides his work between performance, scholarship, and developing collaborative artistic and educational programs within a research-university environment.
-In addition, he was Artistic Director for the first Cornell-Westfield Forte/Piano Summer Academy, taught into Cornell's DMA program, and curatorship of the center's instruments.
+In recent years, Mike has assumed the directorship and management of important instrument collections.
+In 2017-19 he was Director of the Australian National University Keyboard Institute, overseeing the maintenance, curricular application, and outreach efforts of the southern hemisphere's largest historical piano collection.
+From 2020-23 he was Artist-in-Residence at the Cornell Center for Historical Keyboards where he divided his work between performance, scholarship, and developing collaborative artistic and educational programs within a research-university environment.
+In addition, he was Artistic Director for the first Cornell-Westfield Forte/Piano Summer Academy, taught into Cornell's DMA program, and curated the center's instruments.
 Over the years he has had the privilege to work privately with instrument builders such as Rodney Regier, Paul McNulty, Thomas and Barbara Wolf.

-Mike studied at the Yale School of Music and holds a Ph.D. in musicology from Cornell University with a dissertation that was awarded the Donald J. Grout Memorial Dissertation Prize.
-His teachers include Malcolm Bilson, Boris Berman, Michael Friedmann, and the renowned Haydn scholar James Webster.
+A graduate of the New England Conservatory and Yale School of Music, Mike holds a Ph.D. in musicology from Cornell University with a dissertation that was awarded the Department of Music's Donald J. Grout Memorial Dissertation Prize.
+His teachers include Boris Berman, Malcolm Bilson, Michael Friedmann, and the Haydn scholar James Webster.